 Chris is the author of Labour and Employment Law in the Federal Public Service.
 This resource explains the complex laws and regulations governing the federal public service in Canada.

-Recently, Chris was recognized by his peers in the legal community for his work in labour and employment law and listed in the 2019 edition of The Best Lawyers in Canada.
+Recently, Chris was recognized by his peers in the legal community for his work in labour and employment law and listed in the 2019 and 2020 editions of The Best Lawyers in Canada.

 Chris enjoys the puzzle of the law, piecing together and solving a problem using legal knowledge and mechanisms.
 He can often be found poring over law reports, and he is dedicated to remaining up-to-date with legal trends.
 Chris is committed to his clients, and always strives to be responsive and accessible to them.